Synapsa

 What Is Qualified?

 Qualified is a conversational marketing and pipeline acceleration platform known for real-time website engagement.
-Salesforce acquired Qualified in 2024, and the product integrates tightly with the Salesforce ecosystem.
+Salesforce signed a definitive agreement to acquire Qualified in December 2025, and the product integrates tightly with the Salesforce ecosystem.

 Qualified helps teams identify buying intent on their website, route conversations, and move visitors toward meetings.
 It works best for larger, sales-led companies where website chat drives significant pipeline and RevOps resources are available to manage configuration.